boiler-dev/boiler/README.md

 The `prompt` function returns an array of "prompts" that define user input to retrieve.

-Prompts are just an array of [Inquirer.js Questions](https://github.com/SBoudrias/Inquirer.js/#objects).
+Prompts are essentially an array of [Inquirer.js Questions](https://github.com/SBoudrias/Inquirer.js/#objects).

 ### Generate